 Service Areas: A community recreation center in the City of O'Fallon would be developed to serve the residents first and foremost.
-Therefore, the City of O'Fallon boundaries have been identified as the Primary Service Area.
-However, it also understood that because of market and lack of other facilities that such a center would draw individuals from outside the City's boundaries.
+There is a cooperative agreement between the City of O'Fallon and City of Shiloh Therefore, the boundaries of those two communities have been identified as the Primary Service Area.
+However, it also understood that because of the market and lack of other facilities that such a center would draw individuals from outside the City's boundaries.
 As such a larger secondary service area has been developed for this project.
 That Secondary Service Area is roughly a 20-minute drive time from O'Fallon.